The Hidden Convexity of Spectral Clustering: Basis Recovery and Spectral Clustering

+Interestingly, the only issue which can arise when strict convexity is relaxed to convexity in Assumption~\ref{assump:strict-convexity} is that the function $F$ may plateau (become constant) on regions within the unit sphere $\sphere^{\adim - 1}$.
+Strict convexity is one way to ensure that this does not happen.
+Nevertheless, the problem of recovering the eigendecomposition of a positive definite symmetric matrix $A$ (Example~\ref{ch-opt:ex:Eigendecomp-Degenerate}) is a limit case of our framework.
+Moreover, Algorithm~\ref{alg:deflation} can be used to perform eigenvector recovery since one does not require uniqueness of the eigenvector basis.

-The main idea underlying the proposed framework for weighted basis recovery comes from property~\ref{P:convexity}.
-In particular, using just this property, it can be shown that the local maxima of $\fg$ are contained in the set $\{\pm \myZ_i \suchthat i \in [\dm]\}$.
-The idea is to perform a change of variable to recast maximization of $\fg$ over the unit sphere as a convex maximization problem defined over a (hidden) convex domain.
-We sketch the proof in order to illustrate this hidden role of convexity in weighted basis recovery.
+The intuition behind Assumption~\ref{assump:strict-convexity} is captured in the proof of Theorem~\ref{ch-opt:thm:hbfopt_strict_conv}.
+The main idea is to introduce a change of variable and recast maximization of $F$ over the unit sphere as a \emph{convex maximization} problem defined over a (hidden) convex domain. \begin{proof}[Proof of Theorem~\ref{ch-opt:thm:hbfopt_strict_conv}] We will use the following Fact about convex maximization (see~\cite[Chapter 32]{MR1451876} for an overview of concepts related to convex maximization).